felipenoris/XLSX.jl/docs/src/formatting.md

 an `XLSXFile` and which will update dynamically if the values in the cell range to which the formatting is applied are updated.

-`XLSX.addConditionalFormat(sheet, CellRange, "formatting_type"; kwargs...)`
+`XLSX.setConditionalFormat(sheet, CellRange, :formatting_type; kwargs...)`

-Each of the available `formatting_type`s is described in the following sections.
+Each of the available `:formatting_type`s is described in the following sections.

 #### Color Scale